- Need To Talk With Your School Counselor?

 School Counselors are available to support students with academics, college & career planning and social-emotional concerns during regular school business hours.

-I am the counselor at La Paz Intermediate School.
-The best way to contact me is by e-mail, since most of my time is spent with direct student contact.
-I do my best to return all phone calls within 24 hours.
-Please encourage your child to utilize me as a resource.
+We are the school counselors at La Paz Intermediate School.
+The best way to contact us is by e-mail, since most of our time is spent with direct student contact.
+We do our best to return all phone calls within 24 hours.
+Please encourage your child to utilize us as a resource.

 Student Services Technician